DHTMLX/docs-diagram/docs/api/data_collection/serialize_method.md

 Depending on the diagram mode, the method returns:

-- `object[]` - (for the default, org chart and mindmap Diagram modes) an array of JSON objects for each item and link from Diagram
+- `object[]` - (for the default, org chart and mindmap Diagram modes) an array of objects for each item and link from Diagram
 - `{ data: object[]; links: object[] }` - (for the PERT Diagram mode) an object with:
-  - the `data` array (for shapes: "task", "milestone", "project")
+  - the `data` array of objects (for shapes: "task", "milestone", "project")
-  - the `links` array (for connections between shapes)
+  - the `links` array of objects (for connections between shapes)

 ### Example